Looking southeast toward Bald Mountain from the Prospector View trail. Review by Bruce on June 5, 2023.

 (Santaquin Canyon)

 The Prospector View Park trails are located in lower Santaquin Canyon.
-At the time of this review the DH route is still under construction and is NOT open for riding.
-The trail system includes the older Santaquin Creek Trail at the bottom of the canyon, new trails on the south side of the canyon, and the Santaquin Bench trails across the ridge to the north.
+In addition to modern engineered trails, the system includes the older Santaquin Creek trail along the creek and Santaquin Bench trails across the ridge to the north.
+Review by Bruce June 5, 2023, with latest update May 28, 2024.

 Looking east into Santaquin Canyon from the Prospector View trailhead.